Maciek-cod/REVcalc/README.md

 - Main table is named 'Transaction'
 - Second table is named 'Sell_detail'

-When user uploads file all transactions are parsed, and added to 'Transaction' table and if a transaction is a sell transaction then additional rows are added to 'Sell_detail' table to store assasinations with transactions buy.
+When user uploads file all transactions are parsed, and added to 'Transaction' table and if a transaction is a sell transaction then additional rows are added to 'Sell_detail' table to store assassinations with transactions buy.

 Once a user is logged in,
 the user can upload a text file with transactions copied from their Revolut statement file.